-Prior to 1970, predator control programs and commercial harvests had reduced breeding populations of Steller sea lions in B.C. to roughly 25-33% of the peak historic levels thought to have been present in the early 1900s.
-The previous assessment, published in 1985, found no evidence that populations were recovering.
+Prior to 1970, predator control programs and commercial harvests had reduced breeding populations of Steller sea lions in B.C. to roughly 25-33% of the peak historic levels present in the early 1900s.
+An earlier assessment published in 1985 found no evidence that populations were recovering.

-The western stock of Steller sea lions (Gulf of Alaska, Bering Sea, Aleutian Islands, and Russia) has declined precipitously since the 1970s, and been designated as endangered under the U.S. Endangered Species Act.
-Although similar declines were not evident in the eastern stock (California to SE Alaska), the U.S. nevertheless designated it as threatened due to uncertainty over stock delineation and concerns the declines may spread eastward.
+The western stock of Steller sea lions (Gulf of Alaska, Bering Sea, Aleutian Islands, and Russia) has declined precipitously since the 1970s, and has been designated as endangered under the U.S. Endangered Species Act.
+Although such declines were not evident in the eastern stock (California to SE Alaska), the U.S. nevertheless designated the eastern stock as threatened due to uncertainty at the time regarding stock delineation and concerns the declines may spread eastward.